 The arrival of World War Two would lead to the Brisbane Star making many trips to ports throughout the world, occasionally as part of a formal convoy, but more often than not sailing as an independent.

-Brisbane Star left London on January 7th 1940 headed for Cape Town, arriving there on January 26th 1940, then visiting several ports on the east coast of South Africa, the last being Durban on January 31st 1940 before the ship headed east arriving at Wellington on February 17th 1940.
-Departure from Wellington took place on March 1st 1940 arriving at Balbao on March 24th and then Downs on April 8th 1940.
+Brisbane Star left London on January 7th 1940 headed for Cape Town, arriving there on January 26th 1940, then visiting several ports on the east coast of South Africa, the last being Durban on January 31st 1940 before the ship headed east arriving at Wellington, New Zealand on February 17th 1940.
+Departure from Wellington took place on March 1st 1940 arriving at Balboa (Panama) on March 24th and then Downs on April 8th 1940.
 Almost a month was spent here unloading/loading before leaving on May 2nd 1940 reaching the Cape Verde Islands on May 9th.
 From here the trip was similar to its previous one, down to Cape Town then across the Southern ocean, this time to Fremantle, arriving on June 30th 1940.
 Five days were spent here before heading back west to Port Elizabeth and northwards reaching the Clyde on August 8th 1940.

 After all the unloading/loading had taken place Clyde was left on August 28th 1940 headed to Liverpool.
-Depart Liverpool September 10th 1940 - arrive Suez on October 22nd 1940 Convoy AP 3/1, taking the long route round Cape Of Good Hope, at Cape Town on October 6th 1940.
+Departing Liverpool on September 10th 1940 - arrive Suez on October 22nd 1940 Convoy AP 3/1, taking the long route round Cape Of Good Hope, at Cape Town on October 6th 1940.
 The convoy included several large troopships with seventeen escorts.
 After arrival at Suez the ship made several round trips between Port Said & Suda Bay.
 Brisbane Star and six other merchantmen left Suez on November 23rd 1940 as part of convoy SW3 bound for Columbo & Durban, arriving at the latter on December 14th 1940.

 Depart Liverpool April 3rd 1941, dispersed six days later, convoy OB306, 19 merchantmen, 12 escorts, Brisbane Star was the largest ship in the convoy and was bound for Freetown and Cape Town arriving April 29th.
 From here it was across the Southern ocean to Melbourne, Sydney and Brisbane, arriving there on May 26th.
-From Brisbane it was then the long trip to Liverpool, visiting such ports as Balboa, Cristobal, Curacao & Bermuda before reaching Liverpool on July 18th 1941.
+From Brisbane it was then the long trip to Liverpool via Panama, visiting such ports as Balboa, Cristobal, Curacao & Bermuda before reaching Liverpool on July 18th 1941.

 After a month at Liverpool Brisbane Star departed August 15th 1941 - arrive Freetown August 28th 1941, convoy WS10X, from 19th - 22nd the Brisbane Star became disconnected from the convoy.
 Capetown was reached on September 11th and Suez on October 1st 1941.
 Local trips were then made between Suez and Port Said.
-On October 17th the Brisbane Star departed Suez for Columbo, Townsville & Sydney, Australia, reaching there on November 13th 1941.
-From here it was the long trek to Liverpool, reached on January 2nd 1942.
+On October 17th the Brisbane Star departed Suez for Columbo, Townsville & Sydney, reaching there on November 13th 1941.
+From here it was the familiar long trek back to Liverpool, reached on January 2nd 1942.

 After spending some time at Liverpool the ship headed north for the Clyde.
 Depart Clyde February 16th 1942 - arrive Freetown March 1st 1942, convoy WS16.
 This convoy continued on to Cape Town and reformed as the WS16B on April 3rd 1942 reaching Bombay on April 8th 1942.
 After two weeks in Bombay it was westward again to Capetown and Buenos Aires, arriving here on May 15th 1942.
-After two weeks here it was north to Montivideo and Liverpool arriving June 28th 1942.
+After two weeks here it was north to Montevideo and Liverpool arriving June 28th 1942.
 After a month here it was off to the Clyde, reaching here by July 31st 1942.

 Operation Pedestal - August 1942